 The curriculum is designed using a cross-curricular approach, as we know this enables our children to make connections across their learning, leading to deeper learning experiences so that the learning is purposeful and meaningful, and they can apply their reading, writing, mathematical and computing skills across the whole of the curriculum.
 Through this approach, the learning is slowed down, covering less but in much greater depth to allow pupils to master the skills through each sequence of learning.
 Links are made across all subjects, however Science, R.E, French and P.E are often planned for and taught in a discrete manner.

-Ultimately, we want the curriculum at St Helen’s to prepare our children to meet the world.
+Ultimately, we want the curriculum in the partnership to prepare our children to meet the world.
 We want it to develop and enhance their skills in critical and creative thinking, reasoning and communication and to enable the children to view themselves as ‘changemakers’ as they ‘let their light shine’ in the world that they are growing up in.

 As a school, we have been delighted with the early impact of the revised approach to the curriculum.
 Children and staff have spoken about their enthusaism for the new curriculum topics, their pride in the quality of the outcomes to their learning and the impact on the world around is clear.

 The best way to see the impact of our curriculum is by visiting the school, talking to the children and visiting the classrooms.
-We also love to share our learning on Twitter – follow us to keep up to date with our learning.
+We also love to share our learning on our school Class Dojo.